What Does Book Distribution Mean (and are any Self-Publishing Services Really Offering it)?

 Once again, this only means that Amazon will place your book on a list, not that your book will be sent to bookstores directly.
 Perhaps even more importantly, when your book is “distributed” by Amazon to Ingram, their system shows booksellers that the book was added by Amazon, which will, in most cases, discourage retailers from ordering it.

 In other words, if a bookstore has interest in carrying your book and they see that you are using Amazon’s Expanded Distribution, the odds of the bookstore ordering your book go way down.
+It's better to upload your book to Amazon through KDP, but opt not to select Expanded Distribution.
+Instead, open an account with IngramSpark and upload your book there too.
+This will give you a platform on both KDP and Ingram, which is what every indie author needs.

 The DartFrog Difference